jisaacstone/urbanmountain/urbanism_books.markdown

-  title="The Death and Life of Great American Cities" author="Jane Jacobs" rating="B" description="Most of the books I like here quote this book.
+  title="The Death and Life of Great American Cities" author="Jane Jacobs" rating="B" description="Most books I like quote this book.
   So perhaps the problem is that I had already become very familiar with the book’s arguments.
   I read about half way through but did not finish."
   %}

 {% include book.html